agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 objects are relatively easier to delineate, and the transition from a database to a well-defined corpus is therefore straightforward.
-For example, writing the history of a particular journal [@edwardsFifty2020; @DelceyFama2025] or of one or several individuals [@trucDisciplinary2025] entails comparatively definitional or boundary challenges.
-In contrast, most objects studied by historians lack clear definitions or boundaries.
-While some large-scale studies focus on the discipline as a whole [@claveauMacrodynamics2016;
+For example, writing the history of a particular journal [@edwardsFifty2020; @charlesRevue2025] or of one or several individuals [@trucDisciplinary2025; @delceyDissemination2025] entails comparatively definitional or boundary challenges.
+While some large-scale studies focus on the discipline as a whole [@claveauMacrodynamics2016; @trucInterdisciplinarityEconomics2023;
-@trucInterdisciplinarityEconomics2023; @ambrosinoWhat2018], such work
-still requires an operational definition of what are documents in "economics."
+@ambrosinoWhat2018], such work still requires an operational definition of what are documents in "economics."
 This definitional issue becomes even more pronounced when the object of study is a specific "field" (Cherrier, this issue) .

-Quantitative contributions force the researcher to settle on a narrow but operational definition of the object under study.
-Non-quantitative historical methods, by contrast, tend to address large objects by focusing on their "core" rather than their boundaries: historians of economics typically reconstruct the history of materials that are unambiguously part of the object under study, thus making a narrow
+Non-quantitative historical methods tend to address large objects by focusing on their "core" rather than their boundaries: historians of economics typically reconstruct the history of materials that are unambiguously part of the object under study, thus making a narrow